Laser Mission: Release

-Box Office
+Box office

 In the US the film was a financial success.

 After Brandon Lee's untimely death in an accident on the set of The Crow, movies such as Laser Mission saw a surge in video sales.

 Reception and legacy

 From contemporary reviews, Variety described the film as a "lively, well-made actioner with humor" that had both Brandon Lee and Debi Monahan left to "struggle with a mediocre script."

-Jon Casimir of The Sydney Morning Herald did not like the film finding the acting poor, with the plot and action scenes unconvincing.
-Pat Gillespie of The Age found the direction clumsy but said that Lee's and action films fans would find the film entertaining.
+Jon Casimir of The Sydney Morning Herald did not like the film, finding the acting poor, with the plot and action scenes unconvincing.
+Pat Gillespie of The Age found the direction clumsy but said that Lee's and action film fans would find the film entertaining.

 From retrospective reviews, Jim Vorel and Kenneth Lowe of Paste Magazine did not like it and found the continuity disorienting.
-Dan Colón of Talk Film Society said the film is great for those with the appetite action orientated B movie.
+Dan Colón of Talk Film Society said the film is great for those with an appetite for action-oriented B movies.

 RiffTrax spoofed the film on October 3, 2011.